inky03/FNF-PsychEngine/docs/BUILDING.md

 ### "I have an error saying ApplicationMain.exe : fatal error LNK1120: 1 unresolved externals!"

+You can do either of the following:

-Run `lime test cpp -clean` again, or delete the export folder and compile again.
+- Delete the export folder and compile again.
+- Add the `-clean` flag to your `lime test` command. (automatically recreates the folder)
+- Remove the Psych Engine .exe and `haxe` and `obj` folders in the target folder located in the export folder.
+This should rebuild the game without deleting any assets, if you're worried about that.

 ---